marekhudyma/marekhudyma.github.io/_posts/2018-12-01-integration-tests-with-testcontainers.md

   <img src="/assets/2018-12-01-integration-tests-with-testcontainers/pyramid_of_testing.png" alt="Pyramid of testing">
   <figcaption>Pyramid of testing</figcaption>
 </figure>
-As you can see in pyramid of testing, number of test should be average - more then manual and system tests, more than component and unit tests.
+As you can see in the pyramid of testing, the number of tests should be average - more than manual and system tests, more than component and unit tests.

 # Concept of integration tests with testcontainers.org library
-testcontainers.org  is a Java library that allow to run docker images and control it from Java code.
+testcontainers.org  is a Java library that allows to run docker images and control them from Java code.
 (I will not cover topic what is Docker, if you need more information <a href="https://en.wikipedia.org/wiki/Docker_(software)">read more</a> about it.)

-The main concept of the proposal of integration test is:
+The main concept of the proposal of the integration test is:
 * Run your application
 * Run ```external components``` as real docker containers.
-Here is important to understand what do I mean by ```external components```.
+Here it is important to understand what I mean by ```external components```.
 It can be:
     * database storage - for example run real PostgreSQL as docker image,
     * Redis - run real Redis as docker image,
     * RabbitMQ
-    * AWS components like S3, Kinesis, DynamoDB and other you can emulate by ```localstack```
+    * AWS components like S3, Kinesis, DynamoDB and others you can emulate by ```localstack```

 **Don't run another microservice as docker image**.
-If you communicate with other microservice via HTTP, mock requests by ```mockserver``` run as docker image.
+If you communicate with another microservice via HTTP, mock requests by ```mockserver``` run as docker images.

 <figure>
   <img src="/assets/2018-12-01-integration-tests-with-testcontainers/concept.jpg" alt="Concept">